 A student who is found responsible in whole or in part for damage to College property (due to fire, water damage, etc.) where the College’s insurance company makes payment for the damage to the College agrees to subrogation.
 This means that the College’s insurance company may request reimbursement for damages from the student, a dependent student’s parents, and/or the student or parent’s insurance company.

 The Telecommunications Department provides basic telephone service to all students in College-owned housing.
 Each room or group of rooms has a standard touchtone telephone and local service.
 Students are responsible for any damages to telephones caused by abuse and will be charged for all repairs at standard time and material costs.
 A complete replacement telephone is $40.

-Long distance service is available to all students, including those living in non-College housing by means of a personal authorization code.
+Long distance service is available to all students upon request, including those living in non-College housing by means of a personal authorization code.
 This authorization code is issued on a request-only basis from the Telecommunications Department.
 Students placing calls using their personal authorization code from a campus telephone are billed monthly by the Telecommunications Department.
 Electronic billing is provided through e-mail and the website https://telecom-server.gac.edu

 Direct dialing from the campus telephone system is the least expensive way to call for most students, as there are no surcharges or monthly fees.

 Each student may request a personal and confidential seven-digit authorization code for long distance calls placed from campus.
 A student retains the same authorization code while he/she has an active status with the College, usually four years.
 Each student is responsible for the security and any use associated with his/her confidential authorization code, including all calls as well as any other charges for telephone services provided by the Telecommunications Department at Gustavus Adolphus College.
 A lost authorization code should be reported immediately to the Telecommunications Department.
 Any student misusing an authorization code will be fined $100 and may be subject to further disciplinary action.